EmbarkStudios/emote/docs/index.rst

 Installation
 ============

-.. warning:: Due to bugs in Poetry, you'll need to use a pre-release
-             Poetry 1.2 version, e.g. 1.2.0a1 or later.
+.. warning:: You'll need to use a pre-release Poetry 1.2 version, e.g. 1.2.0a1 or later.
+Older versions will crash while installing our dependencies.

 Install `Poetry <https://python-poetry.org/>`_ following the instructions on the Poetry site.
 Then install the package using ::